casework/CASE-Implementation-Volatility/README.md

 *Note: This POC is not ontology-correct!*

-This repository contains a sub-set of [Volatility](https://github.com/volatilityfoundation/volatility/) plugins that produce output in the [CASE/UCO](https://github.com/ucoproject/) format.
+This repository contains a sub-set of [Volatility](https://github.com/volatilityfoundation/volatility/) plugins that produce output in the [CASE](https://github.com/casework/CASE) format.

-These plugins have been taken from core Volatility plugins and adapted the output to produce CASE/UCO JSON-LD.
-These currently are **proof-of-concept only**, and may not fully comply to the CASE/UCOontology as it is an evolving standard.
+These plugins have been taken from core Volatility plugins and adapted the output to produce CASE JSON-LD.
+These currently are **proof-of-concept only**, and may not fully comply to the CASE ontology as it is an evolving standard.

-This repository takes the following plugins from the [Volatility framework](https://github.com/volatilityfoundation/volatility/) and adapats the output to be CASE/UCO compliant based on the v0.1.0 release:
+This repository takes the following plugins from the [Volatility framework](https://github.com/volatilityfoundation/volatility/) and adapats the output to be CASE compliant based on the v0.1.0 release:

 * [handles.py](https://github.com/volatilityfoundation/volatility/blob/master/volatility/plugins/handles.py)
 * [procdump.py](https://github.com/volatilityfoundation/volatility/blob/master/volatility/plugins/procdump.py)